19hours/sg-statutes/Acts/Medical Registration Act.md

 (e) to make recommendations to the appropriate authorities for the training and education of registered medical practitioners;

-(f) to determine and regulate the conduct and ethics of registered medical practitioners; and
+(f) to determine and regulate the conduct and ethics of registered medical practitioners;

+[1/2010 wef 01/12/2010]

 (fa) to determine and regulate standards of practice and the competence of registered medical practitioners within the medical profession;